abdaalsy/minecomp/README.md

   - Windows: `C:/Users/<username>/AppData/Roaming/.minecraft`.
   - Mac: `~/Library/Application Support/minecraft`
   - Linux: `~/.minecraft`
+4. A folder called `circuits` should appear in the `saves` folder.
+If you see "world" instead, open `world` and drag the `circuits` folder out of the world folder into `saves`.
-4. Load up the world in minecraft, it should have the name "circuits"
+5. Load up the world in minecraft, it should have the name "circuits".
+6. Set both your Render and Simulation distance to 24 chunks in settings.

 Now that you are in the world, copy and paste this message in chat: `/tp <username> -168 133 -109 147.4 12.3`.
 You should see this: